devakapatel/t9-nextra-4/content/sem-4/question-banks/cjp/unit-3.md

 These are just a few examples of the classes provided by the `java.util` package.
 This package provides many more classes that provide utility functions to the programmer.

-## 10) Differentiate Byte Streams and Character Streams in java with suitable example programs for both.
+## <mark> 10) Differentiate Byte Streams and Character Streams in java with suitable example programs for both. </mark>

 ### Byte Streams vs. Character Streams in Java